 It’s a fact: Female playwrights are critically underrepresented on stages across the country.

-And we think it’s time to take action here in LA.
+And we’re taking positive action here in LA.

-The Los Angeles Female Playwrights Initiative is an LA-based movement spearheaded by women and men working to ensure that women playwrights are fairly represented on local stages, and beyond.
+The Los Angeles Female Playwrights Initiative is an LA-based movement working to ensure that women+ playwrights are fairly represented on local stages, and beyond…

 Wouldn’t you like to say,